pivotal/docs-tap/prerequisites.hbs.md

 ### <a id='scst-store'></a>Supply Chain Security Tools - Store

-While the default installation of the Tanzu Application Platform includes a database for **Supply Chain Security Tools - Store**, it is not recommended for production deployments.
-The included database does not include capabilities typically associated with production enterprise databases, including scaling, high availability, and automated backups.
+Although Tanzu Application Platform includes a default database for Supply Chain Security Tools (SCST) - Store, VMware discourages using it for production deployments.
+The included database lacks capabilities typically offered by enterprise-grade databases, such as scaling, high availability, and automated backups.
 VMware recommends using an external database with production level capabilities.
 For more information about setting up the database for production, see [Database configuration](scst-store/deployment-details.hbs.md#db-config).

 ### <a id='tap-gui'></a>Tanzu Developer Portal